Chicago teachers’ contract talks about more than money

-Here are some of the issues that might cause the school district’s second strike in seven years:
+Here are some of the issues behind the school district’s second strike in seven years:

 WHAT KIND OF MONEY ARE THE TEACHERS LOOKING FOR AND WHAT KIND OF RAISE IS THE CITY OFFERING?